Skip to content

 9.6.2 Remapping between shared and private at runtime

 The snapshotRemap operation (qemu_snapshot_remap in the glue) lets the running emulator switch a file-backed RAM mapping between shared and private without restarting.
 It only supports the default_boot snapshot.
-To go private to shared it does a savevm then ram_blocks_remap_shared(true); to go shared to private it does ram_blocks_remap_shared(false) then a loadvm:
+To go shared to private it does a savevm then ram_blocks_remap_shared(false); to go private to shared it does ram_blocks_remap_shared(true) then a loadvm:

 // Source: external/qemu/android-qemu2-glue/qemu-vm-operations-impl.cpp